FusRooDah/FRDTest/README.md

 FRD-oophp is used as course material in the university course http://dbwebb.se/oophp.

-Built by Mikael Roos, me@mikaelroos.se.
+Built by Kevin Paulsson, kevinpaulsson95@gmail.com